jose-geckodevs/spectra-lines-detector/README.md

-# FITS spectra analyser
+# Emision lines spectra analyser
-Python script to analyse a set of FITS spectra novae, extract absortion and emission lines, remove continuum, and measure 4 lines: Hdelta(1), Hgamma(2), Hbeta(3) and Halpha(4) by default.
+Python script to analyse a set of spectra, extract absortion and emission lines, remove continuum, and measure 4 lines: Hdelta(1), Hgamma(2), Hbeta(3) and Halpha(4) by default.
 Wavelenght limited from 4000 to 7000 Angstrom by default.
 Dust extintion removal (redden).
 Plot graphs and texts report for each spectra.